THE BEST RIFLE CALIBER FOR WESTERN BIG GAME HUNTING

 For ammo I shoot Remington Extended Range factory ammo with the 150 grain Swift Scirocco bullets.
 With these factory loads my .300 ultra mag rifle chronographs at exactly 3,500 feet per second at the muzzle.
 That is extremely impressive performance for an all factory long range rifle and ammo setup.
 The accuracy that this setup also produces is second to none.
 It definitely is loud and you will feel the recoil but it isn’t anything that is unmanageable with some practice.

 The .300 Remington Ultra Mag. can handle bullets up to 250 grains with great speed and accuracy which makes it ideal for all of the species of trophy big game that is found in the United States.
-The .300 Remington Ultra Mag. is the caliber that currently holds one of the the long range distance records for kill shots that I have personally witnessed while guiding trophy big game hunting clients in the field.
+The .300 Remington Ultra Mag. is the caliber that was responsible for one of the the longest range distance records for kill shots that I have personally witnessed at that time while guiding trophy big game hunting clients in the field.

-During one of the late season bull elk hunts in Arizona, I was fortunate enough to be guiding a great father-son team that both carried .300 Remington Ultra Mags.
-Before this particular hunt took place the furthest kill shot that I had personally witnessed was 603 yards and again it was with a .300 Remington Ultra Magnum.
+During one of the late season bull elk hunts in Arizona several years ago, I was fortunate enough to be guiding a great father-son team that both carried .300 Remington Ultra Mags.
+Before this particular hunt took place the furthest kill shot that I had personally witnessed a hunter make was 600 yards plus and again it was with a .300 Remington Ultra Magnum.

 To be honest, I was a little skeptical when I was talking to these guys during the hunt and they were reassuring me that they were very accurate out to 1,000 yards with their rifles.
 I have had a lot of elk and deer hunters come into camp talking a great big game of how they can shoot and hit things a mile away only to end up totally bombing easy shots at trophy big game animals at ranges under 300 yards.
 Both of them shot great groups at 100 yards when we checked their elk rifles before the hunt but shooting at big game in the field and shooting off a bench at close range are a night and day difference to say the least.
 I took their 1,000 yard confidence in their weapons with a grain of salt and concentrated on finding them some good bulls for their hunt.